-International Women’s Day 8th March 2021 Once again Soroptimist International of Bristol join Bristol Women’s Voice to mark International Women’s Day.
-Across the world thousands of Soroptimists will mark International Women’s Day with hundreds of activities and events on and around 8th March.
+Soroptimist International of Bristol mark International Women’s Day with postings on social media in advance and on the day.
+This included a special video to mark the occasion #BreakTheBias Across the world thousands of Soroptimists will mark International Women’s Day with hundreds of activities and events on and around 8th March.
 In some countries just gathering puts women’s lives at risk.
-Events highlight the economic, political and social achievements of women, and raise awareness of work still to be done to build a better world for women and girls.
-Due to the pandemic members of Soroptimist International of Bristol are marking this very special day in a different way to that originally planned.
-Below is the link to a short video (1.35 minutes) we have made to support the rights of women to equal treatment, their right to respected and their achievements in society with the theme “We Choose to Challenge”.
-If you can’t open the
+Events highlight the economic, political and social achievements of women, and raise awareness of work still to be done to build a better world for women and girls so.
+To view the video click “Video (2)” below.
+Video (2)

 Orange the World: Railing Against Abuse Yet again we Oranged the World starting at our Club Meeting on November 22nd saying “no” to Abuse.
 Then on Thursday 25th November we joined a Regional “Railing Against Abuse” march organised by Soroptimist Weston-super-Mare in Weston and a group of Bristol club members also met at the Clifton Rocks Railway in Bristol (built in the 1800’s), tied orange ribbons on the gate to saying “No to violence against women”.
 For the “16 Days of Activism” we posted on social media and then finally on the 10th December we held a Zoom meeting inviting our Friendship Links and had a speaker from Save the Children.
 A fitting way to end our 16 days of Activism Saturday 27th November St Peter’s Hospice Fundraiser: Our Charity of the Year Our Soroptimist Bristol team had a stall in a Gift & Craft Fair in